It’s the final “What You’re Asking” of 2014!

-I scope out emails sent to email@example.com and tally the most frequently asked questions.
-I answer a couple of the most popular questions here.
+In this (mostly) monthly series, I scope out emails sent to email@example.com and tally the most frequently asked questions.
+I then answer the most popular questions here on the blog.

-The Schoolwide policy is that the online application and all supporting materials (official transcripts, test scores, letters of recommendation, etc.) must be submitted by the application deadline.
+Your online application and supporting materials (official transcripts, test scores, letters of recommendation, etc.) must be submitted by the application deadline.

-Some of our departments (NOT ALL) are willing to review applications completed soon after the deadline.
-However, once the deadline has passed, admissions can no longer guarantee a review.
-Submitting materials after the deadline may also hurt your chances of student funding through the department.
+Some of our programs (NOT ALL) are willing to review applications completed soon after the deadline.
+However, once the deadline has passed, Admissions Services can no longer guarantee an admissions review.
+Submitting materials after the deadline may also hurt your chances of funding through your program.

-You may wish to contact your department of interest to discuss any late materials and their possible effect on your application.
+You should contact your department of interest to discuss how any late materials might affect your application.

 Lastly, remember: application deadlines vary.
 Know your program, its application, requirements and deadline.